-But my own experience with it after five weeks has now settled into a routine of abuse because she comes round my door everyday and I do expect to feel awful by the close of that day.
+But my own experience with it after five weeks has now settled into a routine of abuse because she comes round my door everyday and I expect to feel awful by the close of it.
 By nightfall, when having yielded to her torments I take Advil.

 Of course there are worst things in life than to be in the throws of this daily enigma of assault, there are lots of things, really, like living with any of my last girlfriends.
 So I don't complain but it is a pain in the neck, literally.